camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/was/chapters/01-bpm-platform/07-install-jobexecutor-rar.html.md

 In this section, we explain how the camunda-ibm-websphere-rar module can be installed using the WebShere Integrated Solutions Console.

 <div class="alert alert-info">
-We assume all installation of the camunda-ibm-websphere-rar is done in the "Node" scope.
+We assume that the entire installation of the camunda-ibm-websphere-rar is done in the "Node" scope.
 </div>

 The installation process is composed of three steps:

 1. Install and configure the <code>camunda-ibm-websphere-rar-$PLATFORM_VERSION.rar</code> RAR file.
-2. Define a Managed Connection Facotry for accessing the jobexecutor.
+2. Define a Managed Connection Factory for access to the jobexecutor.
 3. Define an Activation Policy for JobHandler MDBs.